Comparatives and Superlatives ESL Games, Activities and Worksheets

 ESL Comparatives and Superlatives Activity - Grammar, Reading and Vocabulary: Reading for Detail, Drawing - Pre-intermediate (A2) - 20 minutes

 In this free comparatives and superlatives activity, students draw pictures of three people from comparative and superlative descriptions of their appearance.
-First, students read comparative and superlative sentences, describing three classmates.
+First, students read comparative and superlative sentences that describe three classmates.
 After reading the sentences, students draw pictures of the three classmates from the descriptions and compare their pictures with a partner.
-As an extension, students write comparative and superlative descriptions of three students in their class and then dictate the description to their partner for them to draw.
+As an extension, students write comparative and superlative descriptions of three students in their class and then dictate the descriptions to a partner for them to draw.

 Three Classmates Preview